grouzen/grouzen.github.io/_posts/2025-09-12-building-microjournal-rev6.md

 ## Screen and SD card slot

 The next step is to wire up the screen.
-I would say it was one of the most annoying parts of the build process due to slightly convoluted explanations in the official build guide.
+I would say it was one of the most challenging parts of the build process due to slightly convoluted explanations in the official build guide.
 So I hope this article will help other people go through it.

 ![](/assets/images/building-microjournal-rev6/PXL_20250827_160258868.jpg)